FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/components.md

 # **Components**

-This section details the major logical components of the platform.
+This section details the major logical components of the platform, reflecting the consolidated backend architecture.

 ### **Frontend Application (`roguelearn-web`)**